-Free-spirited and worldly, Mola Sasa is synonymous of an effortlessly chic individuality that speaks for itself.
-Seeking to close the gap between the origins and the present moment, Mola Sasa collaborates directly with various indigenous communities of Latin America to translate their traditional art forms and crafts into unparalleled accessory collections defined by a distinctive blending of techniques, colors, textures and materials.
+MOLA SASA creates unique handcrafted pieces to infuse the perfect amount of freshness and sophistication into the wardrobe of the contemporary woman.
+Free-spirited and worldly, Mola Sasa is synonymous of an effortlessly chic individuality.
+We aim at bridging the gap between tradition and progress, Mola Sasa collaborates directly with various indigenous communities of Colombia to translate their own traditional art forms and crafts into unparalleled accessory collections defined by a distinctive blending of techniques, colors, textures and materials.

 “For me Colombia is color and music; it vibrates with its cultural mix and rich ethnic variety.
 This has certainly been a great influence for Mola Sasa and I can see it translated in many ways in our designs.
 We mix various techniques that speak of a country full of color and diversity; in that way are able to share a piece of us with the world.”

-Each Mola Sasa piece evokes a sense of discovery and provides traces of a journey to the world of ancient tribes, their land, their culture and traditions.
-This exotic aura was the starting point of the brand and continues to be with every new collection or collaboration.
+Each Mola Sasa piece evokes a sense of discovery and provides traces of a journey to the world of Colombian ancient tribes, their land, their culture.
+This exotic aura was the starting point of the brand and follows with every new collection or collaboration.

 For generations the indigenous Kuna communities of Colombia and Panamá have passed down an ancient appliqué technique of hand sewing cut-out layers of fabric to form an intricate piece of art.
 Each fabric is the specific design of the artisan woman who carefully works on it.
 The Kuna culture, beliefs and traditions can be found woven into each composition.
 Some depict stories, animals or daily scenes while others offer a more abstract design.